ArielDrabkin/Tourism-Scraper/README.md

 <div style="color:white; text-align:left">
     <ul>
-        <li>To scrape data from <strong>TripAdvisor.com</strong> related to the top tourist attractions in five major cities worldwide: Paris, Cairo, Washington, D.C., Seoul, and Buenos Aires.
+        <li>To scrape data from <strong>TripAdvisor.com</strong> related to the top tourist attractions in all tourist cities.
-        <li>To filter the scraped data for only those tourist attractions that have descriptions related to rivers.
+        <li>To gather relevant data from weather <strong>APIs</strong> to contribute to a holistic picture of a tourist city in conjunction with the top tourist attractions.
         <li>To explore and summarize the popularity of the tourist attractions related to river in the tested major cities.
         <li>To conduct statistical analysis for comparison of the collected data to test hypotheses related to the project's objectives.
         <li>To contribute to the development of tourism strategies that can leverage the centrality and prestige of cities' major rivers to attract more tourists.